geofurlong/api_python/README.md

 ## Introduction

 A Python API library to interact with the GeoFurlong production database offering facilities to compute the position of a point or section of track on Network Rail railway lines in Britain.
-The position can be returned using Ordnance Survey (Easting / Northing) or geographic (Latitude / Longitude) systems, defined by [Engineer's Line Reference](https://en.wikipedia.org/wiki/Engineer%27s_Line_Reference) (ELR) and mileage.
+The position can be returned in Ordnance Survey (Easting / Northing) or geographic (Latitude / Longitude) systems, defined by [Engineer's Line Reference](https://en.wikipedia.org/wiki/Engineer%27s_Line_Reference) (ELR) and mileage.

 The [GeoFurlong](https://www.geofurlong.com/) web site contains comprehensive tabular and mapping outputs using the database for all Network Rail lines in Britain.
 See the [GitHub](https://www.github.com/geofurlong/builder) repository for the source code used to build the underlying production database.